PAYE

 The standard rate cut-off point.

-The SRCOP is the income line above which your PAYE rate jumps from 20 percent to 40 percent.
-Get yours allocated correctly between two jobs and you keep more of your pay.
+The SRCOP is the income line above which your PAYE rate jumps from 20% to 40%.
+Get yours allocated correctly — especially across two jobs — and you keep more of your pay.

 Educational estimates only.
 Not tax, legal, financial, payroll or employment advice.
 Verify with your employer's payroll team or Revenue.